 This awesome crunchy zesty salad can be served 2 ways.
-One, with uncooked ramen noodles added right before serving for an extra crunchy texture or made ahead with the ramen noodles soaking up some of the dressing.
+One, with uncooked ramen noodles added right before serving for an extra crunchy texture or made ahead with the ramen noodles soaking up some of the dressing so they’re softer.
 Either way, Napa Cabbage and Ramen Noodle Salad is always a crowd pleaser.

 Did I mention this is a budget friendly recipe?
 The ingredients are so inexpensive and most you’ll have on hand anyway.
 The dressing is made from basic pantry items like vinegar, oil, soy sauce, ketchup and garlic.
 There’s sesame oil as well which really does add to the flavour so it’s worth buying some.
 If you do, you’ll be able to make Beef Vegetable Stir Fry and Sweet and Sour Pork.

 The dressing for Napa Cabbage and Ramen Noodle Salad is inspired by a recipe my aunt Trudy used to make called Spicy Vermicelli Salad.
 It was sweet and spicy and everyone loved it!
 I thought “why not use it in a cabbage salad?”Jump to Recipe